vanesakuleva/PawRescue/README.md

 - **Responsive Design for Optimal User Experience:** Our platform is designed to adapt seamlessly to various devices, ensuring that users can access the Paw Rescue features from their desktops, tablets, or smartphones.

-We believe in making the journey towards adopting or fostering a pet a delightful and meaningful experience.
-With these features, Paw Rescue aims to connect animals with their forever homes and bring pet enthusiasts together to celebrate their love for animals.

 ## Installation